thepetk/ai-lab-helm-charts/README.md

 - Creates the GitHub repository for the application.
 - Copies the application source code into the new repository.
-- Copies the Tekton Pipelines As Code PipelineRun/Pipeline/Task that build new images for the application as pull requests are merged and updates the Deployment of the application with the new version of the image.
+- Copies the Tekton Pipelines As Code PipelineRun/Pipeline/Task that build new images for the application as pull requests are merged and updates the Deployment of the application with the new version of the image by the PipelienRun directly patching the Deployment via `oc`, vs. ArgoCD using gitops to patch the Deployment.
 - Commits these changes and pushes the commit to the preferred branch of the new repository.

 The source code is [here](charts/ai-software-templates/chatbot/templates/application-gitops-job.yaml).